Fusion of heterogeneous data for robust degradation prognostics: Numerical implementations

 The updated distributions of these influential parameters lead to a more precise prediction of the clogging trajectories.
 Figure~\ref{fig:tpd_prior_posterior_trajs} illustrates the prior and posterior trajectories of the clogging rate.
 The posterior trajectories are better concentrated around the observed data, demonstrating the effectiveness of the proposed data fusion methodology in reducing the input uncertainty.

 Additionally, the methodology significantly improves the prediction of the RUL for a given threshold $D$.
-Figure~\ref{fig:tpd_prior_posterior_ruls} compares the prior and posterior RUL distributions after the last preventive maintenance.
-The posterior RUL distribution is narrower and more concentrated, reflecting the reduced uncertainty and enhanced reliability of the predictions.
+Figure~\ref{fig:tpd_prior_posterior_ruls} compares the prior and posterior RUL distributions after the last preventive maintenance, corresponding to the prognostics window in the methodology from Figure\ref{fig:offline_hybrid}.
+The posterior RUL distribution is narrower and more concentrated after both the BMU and the smoothing step, reflecting the reduced uncertainty and enhanced reliability of the predictions.
 This improvement is crucial for maintenance planning and operational decision-making, as it provides a more accurate estimate of the time remaining before the next maintenance is required.